-How do broadband speeds in London compare?
+How do broadband speeds compare within London?

-The typical home broadband average download speed in London can vary borough by borough, with the fastest average for Richmond upon Thames nearly three times that of the slowest – the City of London.
+The typical home broadband average download speed in London can vary borough by borough, with the fastest average for Richmond upon Thames being nearly three times that of the slowest – the City of London.
 The kind of broadband service you get really depends on your postcode.

 Richmond upon Thames, which topped the list, had an average speed of 94 megabits per second (Mbps) compared with the City of London at 31.6 Mbps.
 Fastest in the UK was Kingston on Hull with 163 Mbps followed by York with 147.1 Mbps.

 London is served by all the main broadband providers including – but not limited to:

 You can get broadband, broadband and phone or broadband and TV options depending on which provider you choose.